 In the old days, before the existence of motorway A5 and the 'fifth' runway, photography and viewing along (then) 19R used to be excellent.
 At present, the view is more distant and obstructed, but not all is lost.
 Departures from 36C (often) or 18C (occasionally) usually climb above the fence quickly enough to take pictures of them.
 Quite a long lens is needed for that though, which is unusual at Schiphol.

 A new attraction in this area is Taxiway Victor, connecting 18R/36L with the rest of Schiphol.
 Aircraft taxiing here do not only cross over the A5 but also over a canal (the Hoofdvaart)!
 Especially if you bring steps, taking photos along this taxiway is well possible, even near the canal bridges.
 If you are mainly after numbers, this is probably the best spot with the two western runways in use.
 Parking is prohibited along the connecting taxiway, which is enforced by police.
-Use the pull-outs south of the spot, or the cemetary parking facilities.
+Use the cemetary parking facilities.
+The pull-outs south of the spot, along the Rijnlanderweg, have unfortunately been blocked, possibly because of littering.

 This spot is at one of the dead ends of the cut-up IJweg.
 A small roundabout and the verge offer a great view on 18R/36L.
 Unfortunately, the municipality of Haarlemmermeer has decided not to accommodate those who want to admire the airplanes, but to restrict their driving to this runway to one single location: the official 'Spottersplaats' at spot 17.
 All roads leading to spots 15, 17 and 18, after leaving the main road, became no-parking zones and 60 km/h zones in May 2010.
 The parts near the spots are even no-stopping zones.
 Police do enforce this regime by fining motorists.

 To reach this spot by road (on pedal cycle, for instance) from spot 14, turn right onto the Hoofdweg (Oostzijde), then left at the traffic lights and, after passing underneath the A5, left again at the traffic lights in Boesingheliede.
 When at the spot, do not block the airfield gates please, and stay clear of the farmland!
 Be aware that departures are always on 36L, landings always on 18R.